talls2/Pokedex/README.md

 # Pokedex that Lists all pokemons from first generation

-# It was used in this project:
+# Was used in this project:

 - Fetch
 - CSS